Web2Code: A Large-scale Webpage-to-Code Dataset and Evaluation Framework for Multimodal LLMs: Introduction

 To fill this gap, we propose a new instruction tuning dataset and evaluation suite named \texttt{Web2Code}. \texttt{Web2Code} contains a total of 1179.7k webpage based instruction-response pairs.
 The responses consist of not only the HTML code, but also the structured questions and answers about the webpage, which assist a model in better understanding its information.
 For dataset collection, we use GPT-3.5 and GPT-4 to clean existing data (e.g. WebSRC~\cite{chen2021websrc}) as well as to generate completely new webpages in HTML code.
 To evaluate the MLLM's success at webpage understanding and HTML parsing, we propose the Webpage Understanding Benchmark (WUB) and Webpage Code Generation Benchmark (WCGB), two tasks that test the model's abilities to answer questions about a webpage and generate its HTML code, respectively.
 For the latter task, we find that traditional text similarity metrics are insufficient for evaluating the fidelity of the generated code, and instead propose to render the output HTML back to a webpage screenshot, and use GPT-4V~\cite{openai2024gpt4} to evaluate the quality of the resulting webpage~\cite{zhang2023gpt}.

-To demonstrate the utility of our dataset, we train LLaVA-style MLLMs with our dataset included in the instruction finetuning stage.
-Quantitative results show that finetuning on our dataset not only clearly improves the image-to-HTML-code translation ability of the MLLM, but also leads to slight improvements in the model's perception and reasoning abilities in general benchmarks.
-In contrast, including previous datasets without our data conversion leads to degraded general performance, suggesting our dataset is suitable for inclusion in MLLM instruction-tuning for additional capabilities without impacting existing ones.
+{To demonstrate the utility of our dataset, we train LLaVA-style MLLMs with our dataset included in the instruction finetuning stage.
+Quantitative results show that finetuning on our dataset not only clearly improves the image-to-HTML-code translation ability of the MLLM, but also leads to improvements in the model's perception and reasoning abilities in webpage screenshot understanding as they are closely related.
+Furthermore, previous datasets like WebSight \cite{laurenccon2024unlocking} and Pix2Code \cite{beltramelli2017pix2code} present challenges: WebSight includes privacy-sensitive information, while Pix2Code contains random letters in full webpage screenshots.
+These issues limit MLLMs' ability to generate coherent text for webpage construction.
+In contrast, our dataset is more suitable for MLLM instruction fine-tuning, offering enhanced capabilities without compromising existing ones.